Asbestos Exposure

 Asbestos was used widely in factory machines because of its fireproof insulation.
 Many welders, steel mill employees, blacksmiths, and aluminum and iron factory employees experienced prolonged exposure.

-In addition to factory machines that contained asbestos, most plants were made using asbestos, as well as many of the products that employees used.
+In addition to factory machines that contained asbestos, most plants were made using asbestos and as many of the products that employees used.

 Metalworkers would spend many hours working in plants and factories covered in asbestos.